lamhq/tech-notes/pages/devops/aws/cost/savings-plans.md

 ### Compute Savings

 - Most flexible savings plan
-- Applies to any EC2 compute, Lambda, or Fargate usage
+- Applies to any EC2 compute (regardless of instance family, size, region, os), Lambda, or Fargate usage
 - Up to 66% savings on compute

 ### EC2 Instance Savings